awsdocs/aws-marketplace-user-guide-for-sellers/README.md

-## AWS Marketplace User Guide
+## AWS Marketplace Seller Guide

-This is the open source version of the documentation for AWS Marketplace.
+This is the open source version of the documentation for AWS Marketplace for Sellers.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary